Or by appointment via email@example.com

 Ronald Fong joined the University of Macau in 1997 as Lecturer of English Studies.Ronald was Programme Coordinator of English Studies – General Programme before the Department of English was established.
 He was also a member of several search committees and was involved with the curriculum revision for linguistics.
 He is Assistant Professor of English Linguistics now.

-Ronald Fong’s article Chinese Motion-Directional Construction: A Conceptual and Cognitive Analysis published in Studies in Chinese Linguistics (2017) has just been awarded by Macau Foundation the Second Prize in the 5th Macau Outstanding Research Achievements Awards for Humanities and Social Sciences.
-He also received a Long Service Award from the University of Macau.
-He was awarded a scholarship by Erasmus Mundus to do research at Freie Universite Berlin, Germany.
+Ronald Fong’s article Chinese Motion-Directional Construction: A Conceptual and Cognitive Analysis published in Studies in Chinese Linguistics (2017) has just been awarded by Macau Foundation the Second Prize in the 5th Macau Outstanding Research Achievements Awards for Humanities and Social Sciences (2019).
+He also received Long Service Awards from the University of Macau.
+In 2014 Ronald was awarded a scholarship by Erasmus Mundus to do research at Freie Universite Berlin, Germany.

 - Fong, Ronald (forthcoming 2019) A Constructional-Cognitive Analysis of the Cantonese Motion-Directional Construction, Yue Dialects

-- Fong, Ronald (forthcoming 2019) Resultative Constructions in English and Chinese: a Cognitive and Functional Analysis, Linguistics and the Human Sciences Volume 13.3, p241-236, Equinox Publishing Ltd, UK
+- Fong, Ronald (2019) Resultative Constructions in English and Chinese: a Functional-Cognitive Analysis, Linguistics and the Human Sciences Volume 13.3, p241-236, Equinox Publishing Ltd, UK

 - Fong, Ronald (2018) A Cognitive Analysis of Cantonese Motion-Directional Construction and its Implications for Translation, Translation Research and Teaching, Volume 1, Issue 2, p16-28